Jagdeep-Sing/vscode-helloworld-extension/README.md

-First extension in of vscode in vscode.
+First extension of vscode in vscode.